Golf Channel: Golf Channel Latin America

 The Latin American version of the Golf Channel was launched in 2006 as a DirecTV joint venture, and was acquired from DirecTV by former DirecTV executives Jason Markham and Evan Grayer together with Inversiones Bahia in 2018.
 The channel broadcasts professional tournaments from the PGA Tour, PGA Tour Latinoamérica, European Tour and LPGA Tour with Spanish-speaking journalists, as well as Golf Central and other English-language shows.
-In 2019, Discovery bought the channel.
+In 2019, Discovery bought the channel, but continues to license the brand and service marks for Golf Channel from Comcast.